 Connecting coursework to real experience is a key ingredient in your public policy education.
-Public policy concentrators have interned at local and national offices including
+Public policy concentrators have gained experience in a variety of local and national organizations, including

 - The White House